gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 at the white-and-brown flash of a rabbit darting away.

 Kneeling, she looked around as she pretended to re-tie her boot lace.
-There was no sign of any Hett soldiers.
-There was no more reason to delay.
+There was no sign of any Hett soldiers, which meant there was no more reason to delay.
 She took a deep breath and chinned herself up onto the first branch.
 It took her two tries and one near-fall to hook a leg over it.
 Sap stickied her hands, and pine needles crawled inside her shirt as she winced at the noise she was making.

 There.
-She slung Razi's leather case over her shoulder, then undid her fleece vest, and slipped the sword bottle inside.
+She slung Razi's leather case over her shoulder, then undid her fleece vest and slipped the sword bottle inside.
 It was heavier than she had expected, and warm, like water left standing in the sun.
 She lowered herself to the ground and brushed as much of the sap off her hands as she could.